jensstein/oandbackup/FAQ.md

       <details><summary>Show details ...</summary>

-        - Stored usually in /data/user_de/
+        - Stored usually in `/data/user_de/`
-        - introduced with Android version 7
+        - introduced in Android version 7
         - It's usual data, but can be accessed before even unlocking your phone (authentication).
-          It's usually data that is needed for the pre-start phase of your device.
+        - It's usually data that is needed for the pre-start phase of your device.
           E.g. a preference which decides if your app should start on device boot or not.
         - It is also called Device Encrypted (user_*DE*) Data because it is encrypted by a key which is tied to the physical device
-        - there are a lot of articles our there which explains it more in detail and the difference to credential encrypted storage (CES) e.g. this one: https://lampham.medium.com/device-encrypted-storage-and-direct-boot-mode-in-android-6e5e25d173f3
+        - there are a lot of articles out there which explains it in more detail and  how it differs from credential encrypted storage (CES) e.g. this one: https://lampham.medium.com/device-encrypted-storage-and-direct-boot-mode-in-android-6e5e25d173f3
-        - if apps store importend data in this area depends on how the developer in charge has implemented it
+        - if apps store important data in this area it depends on how the developer in charge has implemented it
-        - Default is set to include it in the backup
+        - Included in the backup by default

       </details>

-   2.5. ***media***
+   2.5. ***media*** files

       <details><summary>Show details ...</summary>